MEET OUR TEAM

 Cecile Sturm has an extensive background in Finance, with 15 years of experience.
 Cecile started her career with Deloitte Accountants as auditor of both national (Dutch) and international companies.
 After that she has worked as Business Controller with various companies in The Netherlands.
 Before relocating to Singapore she worked with RWE Supply & Trading Switzerland in Geneva for almost 5 years in various financial functions.
 She holds a Master’s degree in Economics from the University of Maastricht and has successfully completed the Postgraduate Accountancy examination at Tilburg University.
 Cecile is a Certified Public Accountant (RA) in The Netherlands.
 She lives in Singapore with her partner and 2 children.

-Karen Lampe is currently owner of Act2Impact, a Dutch boutique firm specialized in impact assessments, after being responsible for impact related innovations at Oxfam Novib in The Hague.
+Karen Lampe is currently the Senior Accounts Manager at The Missing Chapter Foundation, which promotes children’s inclusivity in the Netherlands.
 Karen started working in the development aid industry in 2005.
 Before that she worked for four years at Royal Dutch Airlines KLM in general management, where she was involved in a variety of assignments.
 Karen worked in Asia for seven years for several development aid organizations.
 For four years she worked at Kampung Kids in Jakarta, Indonesia, which focuses on the poorest families in Jakarta.
 Here she was Financial Manager, English teacher and set up craft businesses.
 Following this she worked for four years as project manager at the German Technical Cooperation (GiZ) in charge of EU funded Health and Education programs.
 Karen is involved in Temple Garden Foundation since 2009 and serves as member of the Board of Trustees.
 She holds a Master of Science in Business Administration from Erasmus University in Rotterdam, The Netherlands.
 Karen is married and has two children.

 Winifred is Director for the Centre for Non-Profit Leadership, where she works with Singapore-based boards and senior management on deepening their leadership bench strength, and facilitating organisational transformations for greater social impact.
 Winifred has spent over 25 years in public-listed companies, holding key executive roles in Human Resources, Learning and Organization Development, and Talent Management.
 Her corporate experiences cut across sectors such as retail, professional services, high tech, telecommunications, and pharmaceuticals.
 Winifred is currently serving on the Board of Singapore Council of Women’s Organisations (SCWO), after two consecutive terms (2012 – 2016) as President of the Association of Women for Action and Research (AWARE), a leading women’s advocacy group in Singapore.
 On the global community development front, Winifred led the leadership and planning process in the Carood Watershed Project for VSO Bahaginan, Philippines.
 In Hong Kong, she led the enhancement of a learning, monitoring and evaluation system for HER Fund – a grant-maker for marginalised women’s groups.
 Since 2011, in partnership with UNITAR (United Nations Institute for Training and Research), she has served as a Mentor and Facilitator on the Afghanistan Fellowship Program.
 She holds a Masters of Arts in Education and Human Development from George Washington University and a Bachelor of Arts in English Literature, Sociology and Philosophy from National University of Singapore.